 How We Rank

-As CBD products have become more popular for holistic pet treatment, choosing the best ones could prove to be difficult.
 When choosing the best CBD oil products for dogs, we first focused on the type of hemp contained.
 For pets, the amount of THC found in a quality oil should be under federal regulations and be as minimal as possible.
-CBD extracted from cannabis plants directly will have much larger amounts of THC which could prove to be problematic for animals.
-CBD oil products, like Pet Pawsitive and Mix Rx, should be extracted from hemp directly and contain less than 0.3% of THC to ensure they receive any desired health benefits.
+CBD extracted directly from cannabis plants will have much larger amounts of THC which could prove to be problematic for animals, especially with regular dosing.
+CBD oil products, like Pet Pawsitive and Mix Rx, are extracted from hemp directly and contain less than 0.3% of THC.
 Products that contained an excessive amount of THC were immediately eliminated from consideration on our list.

-Additionally, all of our top ranked CBD oil for dogs products, like PB Pets Oil and Pawesome Hemp Oil, were comprised of full-spectrum or broad-spectrum CBD.
-While THC is not an ingredient that should be included in better CBD oil products, other cannabinoids occur naturally in full-spectrum hemp and provide a massive dose of health benefits.
-Full-spectrum CBD contains terpenes which provide a complete solution for holistic use in pets.
+Additionally, all of our top-ranked CBD oil for dogs products, such as PB Pets Oil and Pawesome Hemp Oil, are comprised of full-spectrum or broad-spectrum CBD extract.
+While THC is not an ingredient that should be included in better CBD oil products, other cannabinoids occur naturally in full-spectrum hemp and can provide a range of health benefits.
 Products found to have been extracted using the CO2 methods were also given a higher preference due to the increased bioavailability and content.

 In 2018, the neurologist overseeing the clinical trial at Colorado State University’s Veterinary Teaching Hospital revealed that 89 percent of dogs who received CBD in the trial had a reduction in the frequency of seizures (2).